Selma Middle rebrands mascot, but at what cost?

 "When I asked, how are we going to fund this, and how much is it going to cost, I did not get a clear answer," Johnson said.

-Through his research, Johnson said he believed the cost to change the logo - extending to signage, stationary, and gym flooring - could range from $25,000 to $50,000.
+Through his research, Johnson said he believed the cost to change the logo - extending to signage, stationery, and gym flooring - could range from $25,000 to $50,000.

 But Johnston County Schools District Chief of Communications Crystal Roberts said estimates are far lower.